THE MANUFACTURING OF ANCIENT STONE BEADS

 Ancient bead, worn by generations of human beings

-It is quite obvious that this is a fake bead.
+It is quite obvious that the bead above is a fake.
 Even this photo can show it.

 THE SWEAT OF HUMAN EFFORT